ackrep-org/pyirk-core/docs/source/userdoc/overview.md

 with I5000["simplified Pythagorean theorem"].scope("assertion") as cm:

-    # convert a pyerk items into  sympy.Symbol instances to conveniently
+    # convert a pyirk items into  sympy.Symbol instances to conveniently
     # denote formulas (see documentation below)
     La, Lb, Lc = p.items_to_symbols(la, lb, lc) cm.new_equation( La**2 + Lb**2, "==", Lc**2 )